Yucca rupicola

 Yucca rupicola is a plant in the family Asparagaceae, known as the twistleaf yucca, twisted-leaf yucca, Texas yucca or twisted-leaf Spanish-dagger.
 The species was described by George Heinrich Adolf Scheele in 1850.
 This is a small, acaulescent plant with distinctive twisted leaves.
-It is native to the Edwards Plateau region of Texas and also to northeastern Mexico (Coahuila, Nuevo León).
+It is native Texas and northeastern Mexico.

+Description

 Yucca rupicola forms colonies of rosettes, lacking trunks above-ground but producing a branched caudex under the surface.
 Leaves are narrowly lanceolate, slightly succulent, twisted, up to 60 cm long but about 40 mm wide at its widest point.
-Flowers are pendant (drooping), bell-shaped, white or greenish.
-Fruit is a dry capsule up to 6 cm long.
+Flowers are pendant (drooping), bell-shaped, white or greenish, and bloom from April through June.
+The blooming stalk can measure up to 1.8 m tall (6 feet).
+Fruit is a dry capsule up to 6 cm long that is dull black in appearance.

+Distribution and habitat

+Yucca rupicola is native to the Edwards Plateau region of Texas and Coahuila and Nuevo Leon in Mexico.

+Yucca rupicola grows in rocky, open areas, including limestone ledges, grassy plains, and open woodlands.
+It grows well in dry, caliche soil in sun or partial shade.

+Ecology

+Yucca rupicola is a larval host for Megathymus yuccae, which feed on the tips of leaves when young and bore down to the root to pupate.
+The blossoms are also a source of nectar for moths.